There are two methods for transferring DPlot data to other applications.

 where <control> is a text box or label.

-In addition, if one or more plots are currently open, you can use the target application's DDE features to request information about those plots.
-For example, if there is a plot entitled SQUARES.GRF in DPlot, then the following Excel formulas can be used to request information about that plot:
+If one or more plots are currently open, you can use the target application's DDE features to request information about those plots.
+For example, if you open the DPlot file c:\my data\squares.grf, then the following request items can be used to request information about that plot:

 Returns |